revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Show Answer</b> </summary>

-> The data type of the d is a tuple.
-Because python tuple does not need brackets/parentheses, if there are more than one element tuples need a comma to distinguish from a numeric data element.
+> The data type of d is tuple.
+Because python tuple does not need brackets/parentheses, if there is more than one element, tuples need a comma to distinguish from a numeric data element.

 </details>